 Whew!
 Naturals I hope you’re taking notes because it’s a lot to digest.
 These ladies did not come to play.
 We mean they have shared some great tips for low and high porosity hair.
 Tons of amazing hair care products.
 You guys are always asking us what products to use.
-Well, they have recommended a ton of deep conditioners. shampoo, oils, and list go on.
+Well, they have recommended a ton of deep conditioners. shampoo, oils and the list goes on.
 One of the reasons why we kicked off this blog series is to show you all how to care for your hair.
 Many of you are so lost when it comes to developing a proper hair care routine for your hair so it can flourish.
 Hair was meant to grow from our head not to be stagnant.
 But in order for hair to grow, you must care for it.
-Your hair is a like a plant.
+Your hair is like a plant.
 It needs to be watered/fed receive sunlight in order for it to grow.

 The most important part of creating a regimen for your hair is knowing your hair porosity.
 Put the texture aside for a minute.
 But to cater to the needs of your hair, hair porosity is crucial.
-The ladies that have gone ahead in the blog series either has low or high porosity hair and many of the products they use are centered around their hair porosity.
+The ladies that have gone ahead in the blog series either have low or high porosity hair and many of the products they use are centered around their hair porosity.
 Don’t think, “oh she has type 3 hair and I have type 4 hair I can’t take advice from her.”
 NO, if she has the same porosity as YOU, chances are you can learn a thing or two from how she cares for her hair.

 Welcome to part 7 of this blog series featuring our girl Schae